timestocome/Test-stock-prediction-algorithms/README.md

 http://www.unofficialgoogledatascience.com/2017/03/attributing-deep-networks-prediction-to.html Attributing a deep network’s prediction to its input features

+I heard about a better way to attribute deep nets features to weights - take the same input and outputs and train a decision tree to match the deep network.
+As soon as I find the talk or paper, I'll add the link here.

 https://www.r-bloggers.com/forecasting-markets-using-extreme-gradient-boosting-xgboost/amp/ X-Gradient Boosting for series predictions

 https://research.fb.com/prophet-forecasting-at-scale/  FB open source Prophet for series prediction